|Santa Fe Super Chief parade train is a

 Fair" which ran the summers of 1948 and 1949.
 The Chicago

 Railroad Fair celebrated the first 100 years of railroads.

-This 33 foot long, one of a kind vehicle was assembled on a new 1948 Dodge 1½ ton cab-over, truck chassis, powered by a 6 cylinder engine with 4 speed transmission, stiff truck suspension, manual brakes, manual steering and a 15 gallon gas tank.
+This 33 foot long vehicle was assembled on a new 1948 Dodge 1 1/2 ton cab-over engine, truck chassis, powered by a 6 cylinder engine with 4 speed transmission, stiff truck suspension, manual brakes, manual steering and a 15 gallon gas tank.
 The top speed was 42 MPH.
-It was moved long distances by rail.
 It thrilled parade watchers all over America from 1950 to the 1980's.

 MyTrain is now outfitted with a new Ford 460 V8 engine, C6 automatic transmission, soft motor home suspension, power 4 wheel disk brakes, power steering, tilt steering wheel, cruise control and an 83 gallon gas tank.
 It is a pleasure to drive on the Interstate highway and sensational in parades.
 The interior is fitted with two front seats and twelve in back.
 The Super Chief is parade ready with a real railroad crossing bell and locomotive horns.

 The Chicago Railroad Fair was an event organized to celebrate and commemorate 100 years of railroad history west of Chicago, Illinois.
 It was held in Chicago in 1948 and 1949 along the shore of Lake Michigan, and is often referred to as "the last great railroad fair" with 39 railroad companies participating.
 The board of directors for the show was a veritable "Who's Who" of railroad company executives.